Using Distributions

 On the main navigation bar, click on Billing to open the Billing page.

-2. Select Distribution
+2. Select Manage Distributions

 3. Select a distribution